transcom/mymove-docs/docs/getting-started/application-setup/06-run-the-app.md

 # Run the App

+## Accessing Web Applications

+To access the MilMove, Office, Prime API, and Admin local domains during local development, you will modify your `/etc/hosts` file to contain the following:

+    127.0.0.1 milmovelocal
+    127.0.0.1 officelocal
+    127.0.0.1 adminlocal
+    127.0.0.1 primelocal

 ## Run the App as a Service Member

 We’re almost there!
 Just follow these last steps, and you’ll be having `mymove` running locally on your machine as a service member: